Dalas121/Heir_2_The_Throne/README.md

 	- if the player recruits/recalls dwarves but fights against dwarves, we need some special voicelines related to this.
 Maybe "Surghan mercenaries", calling back to Sceptre of Fire

 S23 Northern Winter (unassigned)
-- TBD difficulty, Rewards: maybe companion?
+- TBD difficulty, Rewards: companion Chantal
-- runesmith was frozen in the ice for ages; that's why he survived while all others perished
+- perhaps she's frozen in ice?
+And this yields some insight into her personality changes since Deoran's death? (really she didn't have much of a personality at all before)
 - need to rename this, since it may not actually be winter.
 But keep the "terrain turns to snow" mechanic, and add to it
 - fight against wild animals who've been driven to starvation/madness from the cold
 	- while also dealing with harmful environmental effects